Sustainability initiatives at Australia's convention centres

 Partnership with BlockTexx to recycle uniforms and textiles

-In Brisbane/Meeanjin, Brisbane Convention & Exhibition Centre (BCEC) has developed a partnership with world-leading Brisbane-based textile recovery company BlockTexx.
-The recent arrival of the Centre’s new uniforms prompted BCEC to take advantage of this innovative new technology which turns textiles into reusable resources to prevent them going to landfill.
+In Brisbane/Meanjin, Brisbane Convention & Exhibition Centre (BCEC) has developed a partnership with world-leading Brisbane-based textile recovery company BlockTexx.
+The arrival of the Centre’s new uniforms in 2023 prompted BCEC to take advantage of this innovative new technology which turns textiles into reusable resources to prevent them going to landfill.
 BlockTexx, which has received international acclaim, turns cotton and linen into cellulose, captures and reuses polyester, and separates out wool and other man-made fibres for use in a range of applications.
 The end product is returned to varying industries for use in packaging, building products and even pharmaceuticals.
 BCEC will continue to work with BlockTexx to recycle linen that is no longer fit for purpose, including its linen tablecloths and napkins.

 High-tech system to convert food waste

-The world’s first convention centre to achieve EarthCheck’s coveted Master certification, Adelaide Convention Centre (ACC) is leading the charge when it comes to the management and reduction of waste to landfill, reducing total waste to landfill by an audited 96 per cent over the past 15 years.
-As part of its commitment to ongoing innovation in this space, ACC recently installed Adelaide/Tarntanya’s first WasteMaster – an innovative onsite food and organic waste recycling system which converts food waste to high value outputs including energy production, fertiliser and compost.
+As part of its commitment to ongoing innovation in this space, ACC installed Adelaide/Tarntanya’s first WasteMaster – an innovative onsite food and organic waste recycling system which converts food waste to high value outputs including energy production, fertiliser and compost.
 The WasteMaster accelerates the decomposition of food waste – without water or additives – reducing total volume to a much smaller quantity of dry and odour-free residual organic material.
 The process reduces the weight and volume of food waste by up to 80 per cent after conversion, reducing equivalent greenhouse gas emissions by 84 per cent.

 Reusable cup scheme to replace single-use cups